Last updated: 4/24/2025

 Notta AI is a complete transcription package tool with AI to make the whole transcription process easier.
 If the features of Otter AI aren’t your speed, you can consider the additional features of Notta AI.

-For example, you can transcribe a video by just inserting the URL and the team collaboration feature can make Notta a more ideal tool for podcast agencies or podcasters with a production team.
+For example, you can transcribe a video by just inserting the URL, and the team collaboration feature can make Notta a more ideal tool for podcast agencies or podcasters with a production team.

 Pricing: Free, Pro ($15 per month), Business ($28 per month), and Enterprise (reach out to learn more).